libscran/mnncorrect/README.md

 To remove batch effects, we consider one batch to be the "reference" and another to be the "target".
 For each MNN pair, we compute a correction vector that moves the target batch towards the reference.
-For each observation in the target batch, we identify the closest `k` observations in the same batch that are part of a MNN pair (i.e., "MNN-involved observations").
+For each cell in the target batch, we identify the closest $k$ cells in the same batch that are part of a MNN pair (i.e., "MNN-involved cells").
-We then compute a robust average across all of the correction vectors associated with those closest observations.
+We then compute a robust average across all of the correction vectors associated with those closest cells.
-This average is used as the correction vector for that observation, allowing the correction to adjust to local variations in the magnitude and direction of the batch effect.
+This average is used as the correction vector for that cell, allowing the correction to adjust to local variations in the magnitude and direction of the batch effect.

-The correction vector for each MNN pair is not directly computed from the two paired observations.
+The correction vector for each MNN pair is not directly computed from its two paired cells.
-Rather, for each observation, we compute a "center of mass" using neighboring points from the same batch.
+Rather, for each cell, we compute a "center of mass" using neighboring points from the same batch.
+Specifically:

-Specifically, given an observation **v** that is part of an MNN pair, we find the set **S** of observations in the same batch for which **v** is one of the `k` closest neighbors.
+- Given a cell $v$ that is part of an MNN pair, we find the set $\mathbf{S}$ of cells in the same batch for which $v$ is one of the $k$ closest neighbors.
-We take the robust average of the coordinates in **S**, which is defined as the center of mass location for **v**.
+  We take the robust average of the coordinates in $\mathbf{S}$, which is defined as the center of mass location for $v$.
   The correction vector is then computed between the two center of mass locations across batches.
   This aims to eliminate "kissing" effects where the correction only brings the surfaces of the batches into contact.

-As an additional note, the center of mass calculation excludes all observations that are more than a threshold distance away from **v**.
+- The center of mass calculation excludes all cells that are more than a threshold distance away from $v$.
-To choose this threshold, we compute the distances from each observation in **S** to **v**, and we pool this across all **v** involved in MNN pairs.
+  We compute the distances from each cell in $\mathbf{S}$ to $v$, pool these distances across all $v$ involved in MNN pairs, and define the threshold as "median + $x$ MADS" on the distances.
-We then use the "median + 3 MAD" approach on the resulting distribution of distances to define a threshold.
   The aim is to ensure that the threshold is large enough to capture cells from the same subpopulation without including cells from distinct subpopulations.
   Our assumption is that most cells in each batch belong to a shared subpopulation.
+- We can "cap" the size of the reference dataset when computing the center of mass for each reference cell involved in an MNN pair.
+  This is done by only considering every $n$-th cell for inclusion in $\mathbf{S}$ where $n > 1$.
+  The aim is to avoid an increase in the computational cost of each merge step as the reference dataset grows after the second batch (see below).

 In the case of >2 batches, we progressively merge the batches to a reference, i.e., after each merge step, the merged dataset is used as the new reference to merge the next batch, and so on.
-By default, we use the largest batch as the reference and we choose the batch with the most MNN pairs to merge at each step.
+By default, we pick the batch with the largest residual sum of squares as the first reference, though this can be changed to, e.g., use the largest or most variable batch.
-This ensures that we have a plentiful number of MNNs for a stable correction at each step.
+At each step, we choose the batch with the most MNN pairs to merge, which ensures that we have a plentiful number of MNNs for a stable correction.
-Indeed, it allows us to merge together batches that share no subpopulations as long as there is an intervening batch that can "plug the gap", so to speak.
+This strategy allows us to eventually merge batches that share no subpopulations as long as there is an intervening batch that can "plug the gap", so to speak.

 ## Examples